What is MSK ultrasound?

 What happens during an ultrasound scan?

 You will be asked to either lie down or sit up depending on the area of injury.
 A water-based gel is used to provide contact between the skin and the ultrasound probe.
-The sonographer (person qualified in the use and interpretation of ultrasound imaging) will move this camera across the skin around the area being assessed.
+The qualified ultrasound practitioner (person qualified in the use and interpretation of ultrasound imaging) will move this camera across the skin around the area being assessed.
 Sometimes you will be asked to move the affected area.
 This allows the sonographer to be able to assess function of and get the best pictures possible of the whole area being scanned.

 Limitations of an ultrasound scan